Ending A Long Term Relationship

 • Aerobic exercise

-• Any activity in water... swimming, showers, baths. etc. to help the release the internal emotional waters
+• Any activity in water... swimming, showers, baths. etc., to help release the internal emotional waters

 • Massage or bodywork

-Emotional and mental support is also essential and tremendous part of self-care.
+Emotional and mental support is also an essential and valuable part of self-care.

 • Creative expression—Journaling can be helpful if it is about expressing old feelings to let go of them.
 But just ruminating about the relationship, going around and around in your mind, is not beneficial.